ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/session-storage.md

   constructor() {}

-  async login(session: Session): Promise<void> {}
+  async set(session: Session): Promise<void> {}

-  async restoreSession(): Promise<Session> {
+  async get(): Promise<Session | null> {
     return null;
   }

-  async logout(): Promise<void> {}
+  async clear(): Promise<void> {}
 }
 ```

 ### Test Setup

 Now that we have the interface for the service worked out, we can fill out a skeleton of the test.
-First, we need to set create some "global mocks" for the our `@capacitor` plugins.
-This will make it easier to mock the plugins.
+First, we need to set create some "global mocks" for the our `@capacitor` plugins. <a href="https://capacitorjs.com/docs/guides/mocking-plugins" target="_blank">This will make it easier to mock the plugins</a>.
 However, the concept of global mocks doesn't actually exist in Jasmine so we will have to perform a simple TypeScript configuration trick to fake it.

 Edit the `tsconfig.spec.json` file and add a `paths` parameter to the `compilerOptions` as such: